Godzilla (Shōwa): First iteration (1954)

 The '54 Godzilla suit was produced with rough materials, resulting in a heavy suit, limiting Haruo Nakajima to three minutes of use before passing out from heat exhaustion.

-Manga illustrator Wasuke Abe lead the monster's design in 1954.
-His initial idea was a humanoid beast with a head shaped like a mushroom cloud, this design would later be used for the creation of Mushroom Cloud Godzilla.
+Manga illustrator Wasuke Abe was lead designer behind the 1954 version of Godzilla.
+His initial idea was a humanoid beast with a head shaped like a mushroom cloud.

-While designing the monster, art director, Akira Watanabe, and sculptor, Teizo Toshimitsu, decided to combine the characteristics of a Iguanodon, Stegosaurus, and a Tyrannosaurus rex for the monster after looking through a dinosaur book for children.
-Toshimitsu sculpted three concept models of Godzilla: one with fish-like scales, another had wart-like bumps, and one with skin inspired by crocodiles and other reptiles.

-Watanabe rejected the first two concepts for lacking the necessary power, and approved the third concept.
+While designing the monster, art director Akira Watanabe and sculptor Teizo Toshimitsu decided to combine the characteristics of a Iguanodon, Stegosaurus, and a Tyrannosaurus rex, taking inspiration from a 1953 issue of Life magazine and a dinosaur book for children.
+Toshimitsu sculpted three concept marquettes of Godzilla: one with fish-like scales, another had wart-like bumps, and one with skin inspired by crocodiles and other reptiles.
+Watanabe rejected the first two concepts, explaining that they lacked the necessary power, and approved the third concept.
 Special effects director Eiji Tsuburaya planned to bring Godzilla to life using stop-motion, but had insufficient time due to the scheduled release of the film in November 1954, and Tsuburaya decided to use a man in a suit in miniature sets of Tokyo, later known as "Suitmation".

-The top and bottom halves of the suit was later reused, to depict close-ups of Godzilla's feet, and the upper half used for other close-ups.
+The top and bottom halves of the suit were later reused, to depict close-ups of Godzilla's feet, and the upper half used for other close-ups.
 A second suit was also created.
 A 50 cm miniature was employed to depict Godzilla's skeleton.
 In 2002, during production of Godzilla Against Mechagodzilla, Toho made a replica of the 1954 Godzilla suit's upper half, modelled by Shinichi Wakasa; it was used in the flashback scene, worn by Millennium Godzilla suit actor Tsutomu Kitagawa.
 Godzilla's skeleton was also recreated for the film.